 At any rate, two things must be noted at this juncture in respect of Labour’s plight.
 Firstly, as far as this snap election is concerned, an eventuality other than bruising defeat is difficult if not impossible to imagine.
 The aim must be to ‘defend as many Labour seats as possible, blunt the edge of the [Labour] Right’s sabotage, and thus limit their chance to do further damage after the election.’3

 Secondly, it should be just as obvious to us all that Labour’s malaise predates the rise of Corbyn and goes far deeper than his leadership.
 The glossy neo-Thatcherism of Blair and his entryist cadre Progress cost the party 5 million voters between 1997 and 2010, very many of them in the decrepit red heart of post-industrial England.
 Its share of the vote seven years ago was its smallest since the calamity of 1983, and party membership fell to its lowest recorded level at about the same time.
-In 2015, the austerity-lite agenda pushed by Miliband and Balls was a factor in the decimation of Labour in Scotland, with the effect that the party could only scrape together a total of 232 seats, its lowest haul since 1987.
+In 2015, the austerity-lite agenda pushed by Miliband, Balls and Murphy was a factor in the decimation of Labour in Scotland, with the effect that the party could only scrape together a total of 232 seats, its lowest haul since 1987.
 And in the leadership contest triggered by Miliband’s resignation, the Blairite Liz Kendall failed to obtain even 5 per cent of the 422,000 votes cast, as Corbyn cantered to a landslide victory which he proceeded, when challenged, to repeat the following summer.

 If those on the Labour Right ‘are going to start lecturing people about winning elections’ or about the supremacy of their neoliberal creed, let them try first to account for each of these facts, which taken together seem to tell a tale of terminal decline.